mvolkmann/blog/src/swift/swift-lang.md

 Opaque types are defined by applying the `some` keyword to a protocol name.
 Existential types are defined by applying the `any` keyword to a protocol name.
-These keywords must only precede the names protocols that have one or more associated types (described later).
+These keywords must only precede protocol names that have one or more associated types.
+Swift considers protocols that have associated types to have "associated type requirements".
+Such protocols are incomplete and cannot be used as a type unless they are preceded by the `some` or `any` keyword.

 |                        | `some`                                           | `any`                                                       |
 | ---------------------- | ------------------------------------------------ | ----------------------------------------------------------- |